telerik/ajax-docs/controls/dataform/getting-started.md

 * Bind **DataForm** to a declarative **DataSource** control

 For the purpose of exemplifying this, you will need to create an empty Web.UI Application project and open it in Visual Studio.

+> RadDataForm is a control suitable for visualizing one record at a time.
+If you want to display and access multiple items on a single page, you can check the [RadListView](https://demos.telerik.com/aspnet-ajax/listview/examples/overview/defaultcs.aspx) component.

 ## Adding RadDataForm to the Project